lennon-mawele/Ebay-Api-OAuth-PHP/README.md

 5. Last just call the function import
   a. by passing the token code given by ebay
   b. here is your active listing

+6. added a function to update the token of selected user updateToken() if the existant token got expired